kxxt/chatgpt-action/README.md

 # chatgpt-action

+Let chatgpt review your PR.

 Please note： this repo is a WIP and I do not recommend you to use it in production!

-Warning: Experimental quality code!

-Let chatgpt review your PR.

-Showcase:
+## Warning

+- code of experimental quality!
+- ChatGPT often generates misleading comments which could confuse your contributors and that's one reason against using this action in production.

+## Showcase

 - https://github.com/kxxt/chatgpt-action/pull/12
 - https://github.com/kxxt/chatgpt-action/pull/10
 - https://github.com/kxxt/chatgpt-action/pull/9

-Example:
+## Usage

 ```yaml
 on: [pull_request]